vedakumarakh/-Hybrid-Enterprise-Network-Security-Automation-Lab-/network-lab/README.md

 Core   = vIOS1 / vIOS3 / vIOS2 act as the WAN/ISP backbone between the two sites

-VPC11 is flagged red in your diagram — it's used here as the "attacker / red-team" host in VLAN 30, isolated from the server VLAN, for the threat-simulation bullet on your resume.
+VPC11 is flagged red in your diagram — it's used here as the "attacker / red-team" host in VLAN 30, isolated from the server VLAN, for the threat-simulation.

 ## IP addressing plan